HikaruYo/Calender/README.md

 ###This is my simple Calender with To Do List application inside it

-I didn't di this project entirely by myself, I watched a lot of tutorials on YouTube and put them together, so thanks to them because I was able to learn a lot :D
+I didn't do this project entirely by myself, I watched a lot of tutorials on YouTube and put them together, so thanks to them because I was able to learn a lot :D

 If you want to go directly to my portfolio website, you can click the link below